 Something is rotten in the state of Albion

-The Royal Shakespeare Company, British Museum, Tate, Royal Opera House, National Portrait Gallery, Science Museum and Edinburgh International Festival have all chosen to put BP’s money in their purse.
+The Royal Shakespeare Company, British Museum, Royal Opera House, National Portrait Gallery, and Science Museum have all chosen to put BP’s money in their purse.
 Yet he’s mad that trusts in the tameness of a wolf.
 BP is doing everything in its power to let not the public see its deep and dark desires – fossil fuel expansion and ecological devastation.
 BP is the harlot’s cheek, beautified with sponsoring art.
 It is the greenwash monster, which doth mock the meat it feeds on, and these cultural leaders have made themselves complicit in its crimes.
 If this were play’d upon a stage now, we could condemn it as an improbable fiction!

 Enough!
 No more!